Naval Systems

 Astute-class submarine

-The Astute class is the Royal Navy's current nuclear-powered attack submarine family, built by BAE Systems in Barrow-in-Furness.
-These boats use optronic masts instead of traditional periscopes, carry Tomahawk land-attack missiles and Spearfish heavyweight torpedoes, and are designed for covert strike, anti-submarine warfare, and intelligence work.
+The Astute class is the Royal Navy's nuclear-powered attack submarine family built by BAE Systems in Barrow-in-Furness.
+Its boats use Combat System Masts instead of traditional optical periscopes, carry Tomahawk land-attack missiles and Spearfish heavyweight torpedoes, and provide covert strike, surveillance, and anti-submarine warfare capability.

 Specifications